denghanyu/app-docs/en/intro/overview.md

 Notes:

-1. As there's no third-party API at the moment, Altizure App only supports DJI cameras.
-If you use Altizure app with a third-party camera, your drone may not be able to automatically take photos .
+1. As there's no API for third-party cameras at the moment, Altizure App only supports DJI cameras.
+If you use Altizure app with a third-party camera, your drone may not be able to automatically take photos.
 2. Spark does not support waypoint mission, which is required by Altizure app.
 The reason for this is unknown.
 3. As this is a new model, DJI SDK cannot support this UAV at the moment.
 We need to wait for DJI's SDK updates and the updates in waypoint mission support.
 4. DJI SDK is not (and probably will never be) fully compatible with Phantom 3 SE.